Las Vegas Golf Notes: Juniors eye drive, chip and putt titles at The Masters

 Flashback Rebel

-Hollis Barnhart, a UNLV men’s golf team member from 1970-74 when the late Chub Drakulich was the coach, presented current coach Dwaine Knight with three vintage MacGregor Silver Scot persimmon woods last week during a meeting, which included assistant coach Philip Rowe.
+Hollis Barnhart, a UNLV men’s golf team member from 1970 to 1974 when the late Chub Drakulich was the coach, presented current coach Dwaine Knight with three vintage MacGregor Silver Scot persimmon woods last week during a meeting, which included assistant coach Philip Rowe.

 Barnhart was given the clubs 50 years ago by Tommy Armour III following a match at Las Vegas Country Club.
 Armour III, a two-time PGA Tour champion, now plays on the PGA Tour Champions and is the grandson of Tommy “the Silver Scot” Armour, the namesake of the clubs.
 Armour III played for Knight at the University of New Mexico.